farcasterxyz/protocol/README.md

 3. If `b` does not exist in either set
    1. Add `b` to `removes` set

-Each type of verification has its own message validation mechanism which are defined below.

 ### 4.3.1 Ethereum address verifications

 The first type of verification supported is a self-authenticating proof of ownership of an Ethereum address.
+The `externalSignatureType` attribute for Ethereum address verifications is `eip-191-0x45`.

 The bi-directional proof is created in three steps:

-1. Create a `VerificationClaim` object containing the Farcaster account and Ethereum address and hash the claim to create a unique claim identifier.
+1. Create a `VerificationClaim` object containing the Farcaster account and Ethereum address and hash the claim to create a unique claim hash.
 2. Have the Ethereum address sign the claim hash according to [EIP 191 version 0x45](https://eips.ethereum.org/EIPS/eip-191) (i.e. Ethereum's `personal_sign`).
 3. Create a `VerificationAdd` message containing the Ethereum address, claim hash, and signature and have the Farcaster account sign it like other messages.

-#### Message Validation

-The `envelope` of `VerificationAdd` and `VerificationRemove` messages is validated the same as other message types.
-Here are unique rules for `VerificationAdd` messages:

-1. `schema` must be known
-2. `claimHash` must be present and match `hashFn(claim)`
-3. `externalSignatureType` must be known
-4. `externalSignature` must be a valid [EIP 191 version 0x45](https://eips.ethereum.org/EIPS/eip-191) signature of the `claimHash` by `externalAddressUri`
+The `externalSignature` for an Ethereum address verification must be a valid [EIP 191 version 0x45](https://eips.ethereum.org/EIPS/eip-191) signature of the `claimHash` by `externalAddressUri`.

-Here are rules for `VerificationRemove` messages:

-1. `schema` must be known
-2. `claimHash` must be present

 ## 4.4 Metadata